GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/query/sorting/sorting.md

 #### Parameters

-  - key: a sorting key.
+  - `key`: a sorting key.
-  - isAscending: a direction of the sorting.
+  - `isAscending`: a direction of the sorting.

 ## Properties